openaq/openaq-info/FAQ.md

 **18. Why is the OpenAQ Platform open-source?**

-We want people to be able to add to what we’re doing, improve upon it and to build on top of it.
+We want people to be able to add to what we’re doing, to improve upon it, and to build on top of it.
 We also want people to be able to take snippets of our code that are most useful to them for whatever purpose.
 That’s best accomplished by keeping our source code open.
 Read more about our guiding principles [here](https://medium.com/@openaq/the-mission-of-openaq-cb159084beeb#.fo69lg5v5).

 <a name="whereopensource"/>